tejaszzz666/roadmap_generator/README.md

 # ROADMAP GENERATOR

 Welcome to our Roadmap Generator !
-This project utilizes GenAI's Gemini model to generate comprehensive roadmaps for various career paths, helping individuals plan their learning journey and providing them with relevant learning resources.
+This project utilizes Huggig Face API models to generate comprehensive roadmaps for various career paths, helping individuals plan their learning journey and providing them with relevant learning resources.

 ## Overview